Frequently Asked Questions

 No, we ask students to refrain from intimate relationships while in our program.
-Students will have classes on Boundaries and Boundaries in dating to help prepare them for that phase of life once they graduate.
+Students will have classes on Boundaries and Boundaries in dating to help prepare them for once they graduate.
 Unless the couple is married and can show proof of such (marriage certificate), we will discourage any boyfriend/girlfriend relationships while in the TILM program.

 Are students permitted to have their children at TILM?
 Can pregnant women be accepted?